kudos-fit/kickoff-color-picker-2023-08-08/README.md

 Build a search for the persisted palettes.

 1. Add the ability to search your saved palettes by name.
-2. Do search logic on the backend using SQL. **do not filter using javascript on the frontend of backend**
+2. Do search logic on the backend using SQL. **do not filter using javascript on the frontend or backend**

 ## Details